Reviews You Can Rely On

 Why Trust GearLab

-Our testing team is well-versed in the world of skiing.
-Kaylee Walden is an AMGA-Certified Ski Guide based in Silverton, Colorado, who spends the majority of the year on snow, from the craggy San Juan Mountains to the glaciers of the Alps and the deep cold of Denali, she knows the importance of gear working as it should and keeping you protected from the elements.
+Our women's ski pants testing team is deeply integrated in the ski world.
+Kaylee Walden is an AMGA-Certified Ski Guide based in Silverton, Colorado, who spends the majority of the year on snow.
+From the craggy San Juan Mountains to the glaciers of the Alps and the harsh cold of Denali, she knows the importance of gear properly protecting you from the elements.

-Sarah Sherman has worked in the ski industry for over a decade as an instructor, marketing professional, photographer, and journalist.
-A self-proclaimed “gear nerd,” there are few things she enjoys more than shop talk and helping others find the right gear for their needs.
+Sarah Sherman has worked in the ski industry for well over a decade as an instructor, ski photographer, and journalist.
+A self-proclaimed “gear nerd,” there are few things she enjoys more than helping others find the right gear for their needs.

 Reviewer Jackie Kearney is a snow and avalanche professional who calls the San Juan mountains of southwest Colorado home.
-For the last decade, she has been skiing in and out of bounds here as much as one human could.
+For the last decade, she has prioritized skiing as much as one human could, both in bounds and out.
 Professionally, she has worked as a ski patroller in Lake Tahoe, California, and Telluride, Colorado.
 This team put these pants to the test in the most rigorous and immersive ski and snowboard environments to bring the results to you.

 Our team skied and boarded lap after lap to see which ski pants were the best.